byronwall/data-viz/docs/prd/08-faceting/notes_comments.md

 - Need to ensure the zustand hooks are single access - avoid infinite re-renders
 - Clean up the `FacetContainer` component - types are bad
 - Only the Row chart works currently - need to resolve axis problems and apply to all charts
+- The colorScaleId should not be saved - or need to save the scales too

 ## Conclusions